Chemnitz: Roads

-Chemnitz is linked to two motorways (Autobahns), A4 Erfurt – Dresden and A72 Hof – Leipzig.
+Chemnitz is linked to two motorways (Autobahnen), A4 Erfurt – Dresden and A72 Hof – Leipzig.
 The motorway junction Kreuz Chemnitz is situated in the northwestern area of the city.
 The motorway A72 between Borna and Leipzig is still under construction.
 Within the administrative area of Chemnitz there are eight motorway exits (Ausfahrt).
 The A4 motorway is part of the European route E40, one of the longest European E roads, connecting Chemnitz with the Asian Highway system to the east and France to the west.

 Public transport

 Public transport within Chemnitz is provided with tram and bus, as well as by the Stadtbahn.
 Nowadays, the city and its surroundings are served by one Stadtbahn line, five lines of the Chemnitz tramway network, 27 city bus lines, as well as several regional bus lines.
 At night, the city is served by two bus lines, two tram lines, and the Stadtbahn line.

 Chemnitz Hauptbahnhof is the main station for the city.
 In June 2022, an intercity connection from Chemnitz via Dresden and Berlin to Rostock-Warnemünde was established again for the first time since 2006.
 Prior to this, Chemnitz was for a long time the largest German city without a connection of long-distance intercity services.
 2 RegionalExpress routes connected Chemnitz to the larger cities of Saxony (RE3 from Dresden Hbf via Chemnitz to Hof & RE6 to Leipzig Hbf).
 In addition, 4 RegionalBahn and 4 CityBahn routes also operate from the Hauptbahnhof.

 The length of the tram, Stadtbahn and bus networks is 28.73 km, 16.3 km and 326.08 km respectively.
 In August 2012, electro-diesel trams were ordered from Vossloh, to support an expansion of the light rail network to 226 km, with new routes serving Burgstädt, Mittweida and Hainichen.